Platzhalten/Wolvlist/README.md

 ## Images

+all Image file must be jpg or png

+### generic folder
-you can change all Images you can find more information in [Information.md](images/information.md) located in images
+you can change the Images but the names need to match the names in the config.json

+### roles folder
+here is a "do what you want zone" you can add, change, remove Images without consequences this will only affect the search bar

 ## translation
 If you really bored and know a language that is not yet in the lang.json you can add it

-just copy the placeholder down and put the right Translation in there
+just copy the English translation down and put the right Translation in there

 | Languages | Supported  |
 |-----------|------------|
 | English   | Completely |
 | German    | Partially  |

-I only add german back when I am finished with the Program

-## branches
-There are usually 2 branches, the Master and the dev branch.

-The Master branch should always work, the dev branch should also work, but with unfinished features and errors